microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Object Types.md

 }
 ```

-or they can be named by using either an interface
+or they can be named by using either an interface:

 ```ts twoslash
 interface Person {